Certainty Blog

 What are the Different Types of PPE?

-Anything worn to protect the body during work can be classified as PPE, but personal protective equipment is often broken down into seven broad types:
+Anything worn to protect the body during work can be classified as PPE.
+Personal protective equipment is typically organized into seven broad categories, each corresponding to a specific type of workplace hazard:

 • Eyewear and face protection